 - Enter PAN, relevant assessment year and captcha image and click on ‘submit’

 - Refund status will be displayed on the next screen

 - Refund paid details will also be reflected in Form 26AS in the ‘Tax credit statement’

 7. Key points to be noted in case of refund claim

 - If the online refund status says- ‘refund had expired’, kindly request for re-issuance of refund by either logging into e-filing portal or by contact your assessing officer in case return was filed manually.

 - If the Status says – ‘refund had returned’- this could be due to the cheque or demand draft sent to specified communication address has returned undelivered or the bank account details provided for ECS are incorrect.
 In such cases, contact your assessing officer to get the refund re-issued with right details.
 In case of e-filing, place a request for reissuance of refund in your e-filing account.

 - If the status says – ‘refund paid’- this could be a delay from processing banks end.
 Check with concerned department of refund banker i.e., SBI

 - If the status says – ‘no demand no refund’, this could mean that return is processed, but income tax department has found that there was no refund payable.
 In such cases you can file for rectification by submitting all the relevant income and investment proofs.

-- Additionally, it is important for a taxpayer to intimate the income tax department if the details of the bank account quoted in the income tax return for receipt of refund is closed before receiving the refund or communication address provided in the income tax return relevant for the year of refund has changed.
+- Additionally, it is important for a taxpayer to intimate the income tax department if the details of the bank account quoted in the income tax return for receipt of refund is closed before receiving the refund or there has been a change of address.